-MESSAGING STRATEGY

-Who is the audience for this message?
-Consider the potential decision-makers, subject matter experts, recommenders, approvers, implementers, and experiencers from Activity 2.
+MESSAGING STRATEGY Who is the audience for this message?
+Conside r the potential decision-makers, subject matte er experts, recommenders, approvers, impleme enters, and experiencers from Activity 2.
+Who is working on this opportunity/problem?
+Who is delivering this message, and how are they delivering it?
+KEY TALKING POINTS What is the opportunity/ problem we need to address?
+What would shift if we were successful?
+What is the decision we need to make and why?
+What is the process that we are following to make this decision?
 What is our timeline and when can you next expect to hear from us?